AbayomiE-T/soundboard-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+About: This is a react-redux-firebase application that involves a user getting access to several sound profiles.
+Sounds from the firebase database are mapped to these profiles for the user to hear when they click on a button.

 After downloading the project, in your command line, run the following:

 1.) npm install